 |Associate Professor in Post-Conflict Reconstruction in the School of Government and International Affairs||210, Al-Qasimi Building||+44 (0) 191 33 45676|

 She has authored two monographs, Capricious Borders: Minority, Population and Counter-Conduct between Greece and Turkey (Berghahn, 2013/2017) and Refugeehood and the Post Conflict Subject: Reconsidering Minor Losses (SUNY Press, 2018).
 She was previously affiliated with PRIO, the University of Cyprus, and Amnesty International, where she was the organisation's researcher on Greece and Cyprus.
-As an engaged scholar, she participated in numerous peace-building initiatives in Cyprus and has been a member of the Technical Committee on Gender Equality attached to the peace negotiations there.

 - Ethnography of Migration and Refugee Regimes